 Minimum GTFS data requirements

-The minimum GTFS data types required to use UrbanAccess are: stop_times, stops, routes, calendar, and trips however if there is no calendar, calendar_dates can be used as a replacement.
+The minimum GTFS data types required to use UrbanAccess are: stop_times, stops, routes and trips and one of either calendar or calendar_dates.

 |Filename, size||File type||Python version||Upload date||Hashes|

 |Filename, size urbanaccess-0.2.2-py2.py3-none-any.whl (48.9 kB)||File type Wheel||Python version py2.py3||Upload date||Hashes View|